eclipse-zenoh-flow/zenoh-flow/README.md

 :warning: This example works only on Linux and it require OpenCV with CUDA enabled to be installed, please follow the instruction on [this gits](https://gist.github.com/raulqf/f42c718a658cddc16f9df07ecc627be7) to install it.

-:warning: This example works only on Linux and it require a CUDA capable NVIDIA GPU, as well as NVIDIA CUDA and CuDNN to be installed, please follow [CUDA instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and [CuDNN instructions](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html).
+:warning: This example works only on Linux and it require a **CUDA** capable **NVIDIA GPU**, as well as NVIDIA CUDA and CuDNN to be installed, please follow [CUDA instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and [CuDNN instructions](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html).

 :warning: You need a machine equipped of a webcam in order to run this example.